-- It is best to get the chicken broth started while the vegetables are frying.Heat your large stockpot with ~2 tablespoons of cooking oil or ghee over medium heat.
-Add the onion and cook until the onion is soft and translucent.
-Sprinkle the onion with 1 teaspoon of goya adobo powder.
+- It is best to get the maqluba chicken broth started while the vegetables are frying.Heat your large stockpot with ~2 tablespoons of ghee over medium heat.
+Add the onion and sprinkle with 1 teaspoon of goya adobo powder.
+Cook until the onion is soft and translucent.

 - Rinse and drain the chickens.
-Place each piece of chicken into the large pot on top of the onions skin side down.
-Add water to almost cover the chicken (this is ~3-4 cups of water).
-Sprinkle 2 teaspoons goya adobo powder across, 1 ½ teaspoons 7 spices, salt, pepper, 1 packet of sazon goya, and 2 cubes of maggi.
-Add 2 whole cinnamon sticks, 6 whole cloves, 5 crushed cardamom pods, and 3 bay leaves.Cover the pot and cook this on high for 15 minutes.
+Place each piece of chicken on top of the onions, skin side down.
+Add water to almost cover the chicken (~3-4 cups of water).
+Add 2 teaspoons goya adobo powder, 1 ½ teaspoons 7 spices, salt, pepper, 1 packet of sazon goya, and 2 cubes of maggi, 2 whole cinnamon sticks, 6 whole cloves, 5 crushed cardamom pods, and 3 bay leaves.Cover the pot and cook this on high for 15 minutes.

-- After 15 minutes, add 3-4 more cups of water, 2 teaspoons goya adobo powder, 1 teaspoon 7 spices, salt, pepper, 1 packet of sazon goya, and 2 cubes of maggi (yes the same as the first time!).
-Cover the pot, reduce heat to medium, and cook another 15 minutes.
+- After 15 minutes, add 3-4 more cups of water, 2 teaspoons goya adobo powder, 1 teaspoon 7 spices, salt, pepper, 1 packet of sazon goya, and 2 cubes of maggi.
+Cover the pot, reduce heat to medium-high, and cook another 15 minutes.

 Step 5: prepare the rice with the toasted vermicelli noodles

-- Meanwhile, in the still warm iron skillet, toast the vermicelle noodles until they are golden brown.
-Make sure to stir them the entire time because they brown very quickly!
+- Meanwhile, in the still warm iron skillet, toast the vermicelli noodles until they are golden brown, stirring constantly because they brown very quickly!

 - Drain the water from the rice.
 Sprinkle 1 teaspoon of goya adobo across the rice.
 Add the toasted vermicelle noodles.
-Toss the noodles and the rice together in the rice bowl until combined.
+Toss the noodles and the rice together until combined.

 Step 6: assemble maqluba